luxtorpeda-dev/luxtorpeda/README.md

 Just click "Play" and Luxtorpeda will download and install the package for you.
 You need to select Luxtorpeda as a compatibility tool first, of course.

+When you launch a game that supports multiple engines, a Zenity-based prompt will appear asking for the engine that should be downloaded and launched.
+Once the engine has been picked, a second prompt will ask if the engine should become the default.
+Launches after this if "Yes" is picked in this dialog will not ask for the engine again.
+A file can be deleted to restore the engine prompt for a particular game.
+The file will have the following format: `~/.config/luxtorpeda/<app_id>/default_engine_choice.txt`

 To see a list of supported titles, go to https://luxtorpeda-dev.github.io/packages.html

 Want a specific game?